Caddickbrown/SApps/README.md

 - Dark Mode

 ## Contributing
-If you have any suggestions or improvements, please feel free to submit a pull request.
-I will review it as soon as possible.
+If you have any ideas for features, or find any bugs, please open an issue or a pull request.
+I will try to respond as soon as possible.

-Should you wish to donate to the project, you can do so [here](https://www.buymeacoffee.com/caddickbrown).
+Should you want to donate, you can do so [here](https://www.buymeacoffee.com/caddickbrown).
 Thank you!

+## License
+This project is licensed under the MIT License.

+## Change Log
+## v1.0 Functionality
+- [x] Customisable Field Names
+- [x] Customisable number of fields from internal JS
+- [x] Customisable Theme from internal CSS
+- [x] Export to CSV
+- [x] Customisable Exported file name
+- [x] Customisable App Name